What Happened When I Stopped Trying To Out-Man The Men At Work

 Advertisement

-I tapped into all the emotions that lived within me – joy, fear, love, anger, surprise, disgust, sadness, courage and shame – and learned they all had a place, and that I could bring them to work.
+I tapped into all the emotions that lived within me – joy, fear, love,anger, surprise, disgust, sadness, courage and shame – and learned they all had a place, and that I could bring them to work.
 And I did.
 My peers responded, my staff responded, my boss responded.
 Best of all, I finally felt like myself.
-In honouring my femininity, I was able to be a better leader, and influence to greater impact.
+In honoring my femininity, I was able to be a better leader, and influence to greater impact.

 “